Assistant Director, Finance & Administration, Mr K Suuji

-Assistant Director and Head of Management Development Centre (MDC) at the Kenya School of Monetary Studies (KSMS) was born on 14th December, 1962.
+Assistant Director and Head of Business Development & Corporate Affairs Division at the Kenya School of Monetary Studies (KSMS) was born on 14th December, 1962.
 He Holds a Bachelors Degree in Economics from the University of Nairobi.

 Mr. Namachanja joined the Bank on 19th September 1988 and worked in all Divisions within Bank Supervision Department for twenty one years.
 While in Supervision Department, he attended various local and overseas courses and actively participated in various National and Regional initiatives organized by Central Banks in the region.
 Key initiatives included development and operationalisation of the Bank Supervision Application (BSA) System, Automation of submission of Prudential Returns to Central Bank, Harmonization of Banking Supervision Practices and Legislation of the Proceeds of Crime and Anti-Money Laundering Act, 2009.
 Mr. Namachanja was the Head of the Secretariat to the National Task Force on Anti-money Laundering and Combating Financing of Terrorism (AML/CFT) initiatives and Strategy in Kenya.
 While serving on the task force, he trained as a Trainer of Trainers (ToT) and as a Country Evaluator for compliance with the AML/CFT Financial Action Task Force (FATF) Recommendations and International Best Practices.